 If you don’t want to purchase a whole new TV just to see if you can get a better tuner, you could purchase a tuner separately, like the Ematic Digital TV Converter Box.

-If you’re not happy with your TV’s tuner, and you want recording capability, then maybe you can kill two birds with one stone by purchasing a Tablo, which has a built-in tuner but broadcasts the signal to your Roku.
+If you’re not happy with your TV’s tuner, and you want recording capability, then maybe you can kill two birds with one stone by purchasing a Tablo, which has a built-in tuner and lets you watch live and recorded TV on a Roku or other streaming TV device.

 You’ll get the most channels and best reception with a rooftop antenna vs. an indoor antenna.
 The difference can be amazing.
 This is pretty much a fact.